-As the Information Age reaches a new level of maturity, many organization are finding that the data and content they have been storing, both physically and electronically, have become both an immense administrative burden as well as a security risk and a key to unlocking potential for the organization.
+As the Information Age reaches a new level of maturity, many organizations are finding that the data and content they have been storing, both physically and electronically, have become both an immense administrative burden as well as a security risk and a key to unlocking the potential for the organization.

-With consumer electronics and network bandwidth, storage, and accessibility becoming tantamount to an organization’s well- being, it also becomes increasing important for every organization to not only manage their information stores appropriately, but to also provide the foundation and tools necessary for their information workers to both perform their duties and to do them well.
+With consumer electronics and network bandwidth, storage, and accessibility becoming tantamount to an organization’s well-being, it also becomes increasingly important for every organization to not only manage their information stores appropriately but to also provide the foundation and tools necessary for their information workers to both perform their duties and to do them well.

 Thus it becomes important for a business to both assess their current situation as well as plan and implement solutions to meet these needs, especially if SharePoint is at the core of those needs.

 Microsoft has done a tremendous job making SharePoint, Exchange, Lync, Yammer, and Office 365 tools for the modern Information Age for every organization of any size to get ahold of their information reservoirs and get the most out of them, but that does not make putting SharePoint and other integrated solutions in place any easier.

 Along with tremendous improvements to the platform and the related technologies, new practices of devices and mobility, virtualization, DevOps, hybrid cloud and others make shaping and tuning an appropriate SharePoint and related-technology solution challenging at best.